PFTL/pftl_pelican/content/blog/12_handling_exceptions.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: learning-not-to-handle-exceptions
 date: '2018-06-04'
 description: Learn how to deal with exceptions in Python
-header: '{attach}cody-davis-253928-unsplash.jpg'
+image: '/images/cody-davis-253928-unsplash_linkedin.width-800.jpg'
 subtitle: Learn how to deal with exceptions in Python
-tags: 'Exceptions, Errors, Try, Except, Catch, Handling'
+tags:
+  - Exceptions
+  - Errors
+  - Try
+  - Except
+  - Catch
+  - Handling
 title: 'Learning (not) to Handle Exceptions'
 ---

-> When you develop code, it is almost impossible not to run into an
-> error.
-Some problems are going to arise as soon as you start your
-> program, for example, if you forgot to close a parenthesis, or forgot
-> the `:` after an if-statement.
-However, errors at runtime are also
-> very frequent and harder to deal with.
-In this article, you are going
-> to learn how to handle exceptions, i.e. how to avoid program crashes
-> when you can anticipate that an error may appear.
+When you develop code, it is almost impossible not to run into an error.
+Some problems are going to arise as soon as you start your program, for example, if you forgot to close a parenthesis, or forgot the `:` after an if-statement.
+However, errors at runtime are also very frequent and harder to deal with.
+In this article, you are going to learn how to handle exceptions, i.e. how to avoid program crashes when you can anticipate that an error may appear.

 We are going to cover from the basics of error handling to defining your own exceptions.
 You will learn why sometimes it is better not to catch